sagebleu/njoy/README.md

-njoy
+nJoy
 ====

+nJoy (nano Joy) is a minimal implementation of the
-Implementation of the Joy programming language
+Joy programming language written in OCaml (monadic style).

+Well, that's it.